antarctica/packer-vm-templates/README.md

 ### Base boxes

-Base boxes are stored in a S3 bucket, please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.
+Base boxes are currently stored in a S3 bucket for public access, please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.

-Upload boxes to:
+In future base boxes will be stored on the BAS SAN within the `/data/softwaredist` directory.
+They will then be accessible through [BAS Ramadda instance](ramadda.nerc-bas.ac.uk).

+Relevant staff should already have write access to this directory, if not please contact [Felix Fennell](mailto:felnne@bas.ac.uk) for access.

+Currently upload boxes to S3:

 ```
 packages.calcifer.co/vagrant/baseboxes/[distro]/[version]/[architecture]/[box_version]/